 Watch keynote presentations, panel discussions, and more from the 2018 symposium on the Museum's Ustream channel.

 The 2018 Symposium in Photos

 Photographs of our speakers, student participants, guests, and more from the 2018 symposium.

 The 2018 symposium brought together architects, planners, and scholars of the built environment.
 Participants reflected on key events in the late 1960's that shaped architecture and planning in the decades that followed.
 Live-streamed presentations enhanced public access to black architects of today and highlighted projects of architects and planners currently working to create more equitable spaces.
 Shifting the Landscape also provided opportunities for high school and university students to engage with practicing architects and to learn about their different modes of practice.

 In June 1968, Whitney M. Young Jr., Executive Director of the National Urban League, delivered a landmark address to the American Institute of Architects (AIA).
 He called for more diversity in the profession and challenged architects to act on critical issues facing urban communities.
 Following Young’s speech, new funding initiatives opened doors for minority students to pursue architecture and planning degrees in greater numbers.
 Also during this era, architect J. Max Bond Jr. mentored several students and shaped their commitments to social justice and community needs.

-View archived videos, discover resources, read presenter biographies, and explore more from the symposium.
+Discover online resources, read presenter biographies, learn about the museum's design, and explore more from the 2018 symposium.

 For individuals interested in learning more about design and the built environment, and for those who want to connect with organizations serving the architectural, urban planning, and preservation professions.